Up next? Ty takes a cutlass to the seven seas in Rafael Sabatini’s ‘The Black Swan!’

 14 October, 2014

 Many times throughout this Blog, I've mentioned Lone Pine.
-(In my Top 5s I finally got to chat about her in Rawhide.)
-Some of you hear about Lone Pine and nod knowingly while some of you may very well say, “Where?”
-So I thought I’d chat about her a little bit.
-Because my wife Diana and I just got back from The 25th Anniversary of The Lone Pine Film Festival.
+(In my Top 5s I finally got to chat about the town in Rawhide.)
+Now, some of you hear about Lone Pine and nod knowingly while some of you may very well say, “Where?”
+So I thought I’d chat about this a little bit.
+Because my wife Diana and I just got back from The 25th Anniversary of The Lone Pine Film Festival .
 “What?!
 Twenty-five years?!”
 And I digress …

 Well, that was twenty-five years ago.

 Yes, Diana and I just came back from this year’s Lone Pine Film Festival, its 25th Anniversary.
 And what a great weekend it was.
 The movie screenings, location tours, concerts, celebrity guests, all commemorating the town’s movie heritage.
 Talk about tours?
 Twenty-five years ago it was one.
 This year it was fifteen.
 Talk about celebrity guests?
 Over the years the Festival’s hosted the likes of Ernest Borgnine, Douglas Fairbanks Jr., Virginia Mayo, Gregory Peck and Claire Trevor.
 And talk about … But first, some of you may still be asking, “Where is Lone Pine?”
 And then, “What is The Lone Pine Film Festival?”
 And, “There’s a Lone Pine Film History Museum?”
 Okay, fair enough.
 Let’s go back to the beginning.